collective/collective.compoundcriterion/README.rst

 - Spanish.

-You can contribute for any message missing or other new languages, join us at `PloneGov iMiO Team <https://www.transifex.com/plone/plonegov-imio/>`_ into *Transifex.net* service with all world Plone translators community.
+You can contribute for any message missing or other new languages, join us at `Plone Collective Team <https://www.transifex.com/plone/plone-collective/>`_ into *Transifex.net* service with all world Plone translators community.